Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 1. Jeffrey S. Nesbitt, "The American Spaceport and the Power of Cultural Imaginaries," European Journal of American Culture 39, no. 3 (2020): 322, https://doi.org/10.1386/ejac_00033_1.

 This article has four authors.
-List the first author's name in reverse order, type a comma, type the second and third authors in normal order, type the word and, and then type the last author's name.
-Bibliographies should list up to ten authors.
-Add the remainder of the citation components as covered in the first example.
+List up to six authors in a citation.
+Type the first author's name in reverse order, a comma, then type all remaining authors in normal order, separated by commas.
+Type the word and before the final author.
+Add the remainder of the citation components as described in the first example.

 Bibliography Example: